veenayaksirohi/JavaScript_Learning/notes.md

 **Try it yourself:**
 - Write an if/else that checks if a number is positive, negative, or zero.
 - Use a switch statement to print the name of a month given its number.
+- Use a ternary operator to assign a status based on age.
+- Use `??` to provide a default username.
-- Check if an object is empty.
+- Check if an array or object is empty before processing.

 **Quiz:**
 ```js